Endershade98/Nunzio_De_Cicco_Deposito_Corso_Python/README.md

    - **NumPy**: Array manipulation and mathematical operations.
    - **Pandas**: Data management with DataFrames, data analysis, and cleaning.
    - **Matplotlib / Seaborn**: Data visualization and creating plots.
-   - **Flask**: Introduction to lightweight web application development with Python.

 4. **Testing and Debugging**:
    - Using tools for debugging and testing code.